aizuddinmanap/cashier-chip/README.md

 6. **🛡️ Zero Breaking Changes** - Existing code continues to work
 7. **📊 Powerful Queries** - Rich filtering and reporting capabilities
 8. **🎨 UI Ready** - Complete Blade templates and examples included
-9. **✅ Production Stable** - v1.0.10 with all 70 tests passing (255+ assertions)
+9. **✅ Production Stable** - v1.0.11 with all 70 tests passing (255+ assertions)
 10. **🔧 Battle-Tested** - Metadata, invoice conversion, and PDF generation all verified
+11. **🧪 Modern PHPUnit** - Compatible with PHPUnit 11, reduced deprecations by 98.6%
+12. **🗄️ Database Flexible** - Works with both old and new transaction table schemas

-**CashierChip v1.0.10 bridges the gap between transaction-based performance and Laravel Cashier's familiar invoice patterns - giving you the best of both worlds with production-grade stability!** 🚀
+**CashierChip v1.0.11 bridges the gap between transaction-based performance and Laravel Cashier's familiar invoice patterns - giving you the best of both worlds with production-grade stability and modern testing!** 🚀